juliogomez/devops/README.md

 There you need to edit the *main.html* and make the mentioned change in the text you will find there.

-Once done save the file and check if Git has detected the change:
+Once done, please save the file and check if Git has detected the change:

 ```shell
 git status